Update: One Brewery Closes While Another Pushes Through Foreclosure

 Image: Courtesy Photo

-It's a sad day for Bradenton beer lovers: two breweries are closing.
+It's a sad day for Bradenton beer lovers.

 3 Keys Brewery announced in a social media this week that it will permanently close at the end of the month, citing the economic slowdown, and Motorworks Brewing is facing eviction from its Ninth Street West facility.